 - Sleepers who want a highly durable mattress.
 Based on the quality of the materials, we do not expect the Nolah Original to last as long as competing models.

 - Heavier sleepers.
 The Nolah Original may not give people over 230 pounds the level of support they need for optimal spinal alignment.

 - Sleepers who prefer the feeling of sleeping “on” their mattress.
 The Nolah Original’s conforming comfort layers cradle the sleeper in a way that may feel too soft for those who prefer a floating feel.

-Tuck’s sleep testers checked out the Nolah Original Mattress to see how it works for people with different preferred sleep positions and different body weights.
+Our sleep testers checked out the Nolah Original Mattress to see how it works for people with different preferred sleep positions and different body weights.
 Our team looked for performance factors like pressure relief, motion isolation, edge support, temperature neutrality, and more.
 You can see their tests, hear their feedback, and learn more about the Nolah Original in this video review.

-Tuck’s testing team conducted an extensive evaluation of the Nolah Original Mattress.
+Our testing team conducted an extensive evaluation of the Nolah Original Mattress.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 According to our ratings, the Nolah Original Mattress excelled in the pressure relief and noise categories.
 It also provides very good motion isolation, though it fared poorly in the sex and durability categories.